clearlon/4K-HDR/README.md

-# Toward 4K HDR video:A Global Priors Guided Modulation Network for Joint SR-ITM
+# Toward 4K HDR video: A Global Priors Guided Modulation Network for Joint SR-ITM
 The code will be released soon...
 # Result
 ## Figure 1